 - Incomplete/Retake: The Supervisory Committee specifies conditions that must be met to its satisfaction before passing.
 This may entail reconvening for additional oral or written examination.

 - Fail: The student does not become a candidate.
-Note that a student that fails may make a second attempt, typically with a different dissertation advisor and supervisory committee (see Timely Progress Information).
+Note that a student that fails may make a second attempt, possibly with a different dissertation advisor and supervisory committee (see Timely Progress Information).